 Using Your Retirement Account to Cover the Cost of Rehab

 Very recently, the federal government has made it considerably easier to use your 401K to pay for drug treatment.
 The 401K Hardship Withdrawal option allows you to withdrawal from your 401K for medical expenses with no penalty, as long as expenses exceed 7.5 percent of your adjusted gross income (AGI).
-Hardship withdrawals allow removal of up to $100,000 from your account.
+Hardship withdrawals allow the removal of up to $100,000 from your account.

 Using Bitcoin to Pay for Drug Rehab

 As cryptocurrency becomes more and more popular, some treatment centers are allowing incoming clients and their loved ones to use Bitcoin for drug rehab and treatment.
 Treatment providers need to have a Coinbase account or another means of accepting the currency.
-Although cryptocurrencies have been commonly associated with illegal drug trafficking, their increased use and circulation has many facilities flipping the script on this association and allowing people to pay for drug rehab with Bitcoin and others.
+Although cryptocurrencies have been commonly associated with illegal drug trafficking, their increased use and circulation have many facilities flipping the script on this association and allowing people to pay for drug rehab with Bitcoin and others.

 What Has Your Addiction Cost You?

 Whatever drugs have cost you or your loved one, it’s time to start taking it back.
-While a one-time investment in treatment can seem overwhelming, it is nothing to compared to the physical, psychological and financial damage you’re bound to experience if you keep using without getting help.
-Recovery Unplugged is standing by 24-7 to help you or your loved one start fighting back against addiction while the making the cost of treatment as easy to manage as possible.
+While a one-time investment in treatment can seem overwhelming, it is nothing compared to the physical, psychological and financial damage you’re bound to experience if you keep using without getting help.
+Recovery Unplugged is standing by 24-7 to help you or your loved one start fighting back against addiction while making the cost of treatment as easy to manage as possible.
 We offer multiple locations throughout the country, work with most major insurance organizations and offer different levels of care to help you get the kind of care you need without paying for what you don’t.

 The cost of addiction treatment is nothing compared to the everyday cost of drugs and the ongoing price of prolonged and untreated substance abuse.
 You or your loved one can start reclaiming your physical, emotional and financial health by entering treatment now.
 The same way you built up your financial health is the same way you can get it all back: one step at a time.
 Recovery Unplugged is standing by now to offer a full insurance verification and give you a clear idea of how much treatment will be.
 Call now to begin your journey back from addiction.